sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

     class AppParametersDataSource : NSObject, MTRDataSource
     {
         func castingAppDidReceiveRequestForRotatingDeviceIdUniqueId(_ sender: Any) -> Data {
-            return "YOUR_GENERATED_ROTATING_DEVICE_ID".data(using: .utf8)!
+            return "YOUR_GENERATED_ROTATING_DEVICE_ID".data(using: .utf8)!      // dummy value for demonstration only
         }
         ...
     }
     ```

 2.  **Commissioning Data** - This object contains the passcode, discriminator,
-    etc needed to verify an incoming commissioning request.
-Refer to the Matter
+    etc which identify the app and are provided to the CastingPlayer during the
-    specification's
+    commissioning process.
+Refer to the Matter specification's
     [Onboarding Payload](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/qr_code/OnboardingPayload.adoc#ref_OnboardingPayload))
     section for details on commissioning data.